 In contemporary Norwegian fiction Tomas Espedal’s work stands out as uniquely personal; it can be difficult to separate the fiction from Espedal’s own experiences.
-Against Nature, a companion volume to Espedal’s earlier Against Art, is an examination of factory work, love’s labor, and the work of writing.
+Against Nature, a companion volume to Espedal’s earlier Against Art, is an examination of factory work, love’s labour, and the work of writing.
 Espedal dwells on the notion that working is required in order to live in compliance with society, but is this natural?
 And how can it be natural when he is drawn toward impossible things—impossible love, books, myths, and taboos?
 He is drawn into the stories of Abélard and Héloïse, of young Marguerite Duras and her Chinese lover, and soon realizes that he, too, is turning into a person who must choose to live against nature.

 If you are ordering from India, your order will be shipped from Seagull Books, Calcutta.

 If you are ordering from the US or the UK or anywhere else in the world, your order will be shipped from the University of Chicago Press' distribution centre, Chicago.

 Please note: For customers paying in currencies other than Indian rupee or US dollar, prices will be calculated according to the currency conversion rate at the time of purchase and may vary from the printed price.